-However, there good news is that new drug discoveries are improving outcomes for patients with this problem.
+However, the good news is that new drug discoveries are improving outcomes for patients with this problem.
 Approximately 15% of breast cancers are TNBC.
 Below we will discuss what TNBC is, and the new treatments improving the outlook for patients.

 What is triple negative breast cancer?